 When a person is injured due to the negligence of someone else, the Georgia legal system is set up to allow the injured party to get compensation.
 But whether or not an injured person does in fact, get compensation–and whether or not that compensation is appropriate–will likely depend on how well their personal injury case is developed, negotiated, and presented.
 Successful outcomes in a Georgia personal injury lawsuit depend on methodical, step-by-step work from a good lawyer.

-A Duluth personal injury attorney at Parsons Law, LLC will work meticulously and fight zealously to get you a fair settlement.
+A Duluth personal injury attorney at Attorney in Tune, LLC will work meticulously and fight zealously to get you a fair settlement.
 We offer free consultations to clients in Lawrenceville, Norcross, throughout Gwinnett County and north into Hall County.
 Call the office today at (888) 270-9068 or contact us online.

 Winning a personal injury case requires proving negligence.
 There are four specific components of negligence, as it is defined under the law.
 All four components must be established.
 If even one is missing, the case falls apart.
 Below is what your lawyer must establish: